 - social security card,

 - or another form of ID containing both picture and signature.

-How to Vote: Kentucky sample ballots by County You may request instructions on how to use the voting machine from the precinct election officials assigned to your precinct on election day.
+How to Vote: Kansas sample ballots by county.
+You may request instructions on how to use the voting machine from the precinct election officials assigned to your precinct on election day.
 You may also request a sample ballot to review while waiting to vote.